 Is it easier to build an audience when you’re consistent?

 It’s easier to build a YouTube channel when they are consistent because that is what the viewers want.
-Viewers come to see new videos the same day, the same time every week/month.
+Viewers come to see new videos the same day, at the same time every week/month.
 It makes it easier for subscribers to know when new content is being uploaded.

 Do more views on your videos help gain subscribers more quickly?